-a) An opportunity for interested members of the public to meet with the proponent at a place adjacent to or within the geographical area of the undertaking, or as the minister may determine, in order to:

-- i.
-Provide information concerning the undertaking to the people whose environment may be affected by the undertaking; - ii.
-Describe the rationale for the road, road location, road design, impacts to wildlife, impacts to outfitters, and any other pertinent details to address public concerns; - iii.
-Record and respond to the concerns of the local community raised during the public meeting regarding the environmental and socioeconomic effects of the undertaking, and to describe those concerns and the proponent's response to those concerns in a separate section of the EIS; and - iv.
-Conduct the meeting in compliance with the legislation and with divisional policy included in Appendix B.
+- a) an opportunity for interested members of the public to meet with the proponent at a place adjacent to or within the geographical area of the undertaking, or as the minister may determine, in order to: - i. provide information concerning the undertaking to the people whose environment may be affected by the undertaking; - ii. describe the rationale for the beef farm, impacts to wildlife, impacts to tourism, and any other pertinent details to address public concerns; - iii. record and respond to the concerns of the local community raised during the public meeting regarding the environmental and socioeconomic effects of the undertaking, and to describe those concerns and the proponent's response to those concerns in a separate section of the EIS; and - iv. conduct the meeting in compliance with the legislation and with divisional policy included in Appendix B.